Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 This was the most challenging section by far.
 Luckily, there were many cool spots along the way!

-We left the Ras de Crançà hut and started hiking through meadows, always with the Crançà river on our left side.
-From this point on, it was an 800 m uphill journey, ascending non-stop
+We left the Ras de Crançà hut and started hiking through meadows, always with the Crançà River on our left side.
+From then on, it was an 800 m uphill journey, ascending non-stop

 Soon, the meadows turned into forest, and it was time to climb a steep slope.
 We stopped at several points along the river to admire little waterfalls and catch our breath!

-When we got out of the forest, the landscape changed dramatically.
-We had in front extensive green wetlands.
-Such a pristine landscape!
+When we left the forest, the landscape changed dramatically.
+In front of us were extensive green wetlands—such a pristine landscape!
 Countless cows were chilling under the sun and sipping water from the river.

 Wetlands in the Travessa dels 3 Refugis

 From here to the highest point of this section, it was finding one lake after another.
-In total, there were 3.
+In total, there were three.

 Lake Estany de Crançà

-We kept following the river up and crossing it several times.
+We followed the river up and crossed it several times.
 After a steep slope, we reached the next lake: Estany Negre (Black Lake).

-This emerald lake was our spot of choice for lunch.
+This emerald lake was our lunch spot.
 We devoured our picnic and quickly napped before it got colder, and the first clouds appeared.

 By then, we were pretty tired, but we still had some km until getting to this night’s bed!